Vice-Chancellor and President's Awards for Excellence - Operational Policy | UniSC | University of the Sunshine Coast, Queensland, Australia

 (b) been employed continuously by the University for at least one year by the end of the year in which the Award applies.

-5.2.4 A casual academic staff member will be eligible to receive an Award for Excellence under any of the Award categories if:
+5.2.4 A casual academic staff member is eligible to receive an Award for Excellence under any of the Award categories when:

 (a) they hold a current casual academic appointment on the date of the commencement of the process to determine the Awards for Excellence for that year; and